 Do I have an outstanding balance?

-Please log into your account via our website and click the 'Make a payment' button along the top and this will show your outstanding balance.
-Alternatively email firstname.lastname@example.org or contact the office on 01869 255630 to confirm any outstanding balance.
+Please log into your account via our website and click the 'Pay for Sports Plus' button along the top and this will show your outstanding balance.
+Alternatively, email firstname.lastname@example.org or contact the office on 01869 255630 to confirm any outstanding balance.

 Who is Sports Plus aimed at?